 Manufacturing took over in the 19th century with silk and cotton weaving, lacemaking and industrial manufacturing.

-The modern economy of the county is rich and diverse, offering many employment opportunities for families locating to the area and looking for a new home in Nottinghamshire.
+The modern economy of the region is rich and diverse offering opportunities for families locating to the area and looking for a new home in Nottinghamshire.

 New housing developments in Nottinghamshire